It’s back-to-school time again…but this year is different. Your student is going to college!

-A high percentage of students change their majors and their goals as they go through college.
-Support your student as they explore opportunities and possibly work through the process of changing a major.
-It’s all about your student.
+Many students change their goals as they go through college.
+Support your student as they explore opportunities and possibly work through the process of changing their major.

-3. Encourage your student to get to know their professors.
+3. Encourage them to get to know their professors.

 4. Set expectations early.

 Discuss what information you want your student to share with you.
 What do you expect from their grades?
 Do you want them to have a job during the school year?
 Review the Student Code of Conduct (found on the college website).
 Will your student share the tuition statement with you?
 Having these conversations early can prevent misunderstanding.